Get insider access

 2. Best Affordable Apple Headphones

-If you're looking for the best of Apple's more affordable offerings, look at the Apple AirPods (2nd generation) Truly Wireless.
+If you're looking for the best of Apple's more affordable offerings, consider the Apple AirPods (2nd generation) Truly Wireless.
 While they aren't cheap, products in the AirPods line-up are more budget-friendly than AirPods Pro models.
 They have an open-back design and lack ANC, so they aren't well-suited for use in noisy places.
-The 2nd generation AirPods are also missing some features compared to the newer 3rd generation, like button-type controls, adaptive EQ, and support for Apple Music's 'Spacial Audio' Feature.
-However, they have a smaller in-ear profile and more comfortable fit for most people, which gives them a leg up over their successor.
-While their sound lacks bass, they have a very accurate mid-range response well-suited for content like podcasts or classical music.
+The 2nd generation AirPods are also missing some features compared to the newer 3rd generation, like button-type controls, adaptive EQ, and support for Apple Music's 'Spatial Audio' Feature.
+However, they have a smaller in-ear profile and a more comfortable fit for most people, which gives them a leg up over their successors.
+While their sound lacks bass, they have a very accurate mid-range response that's well-suited for content like podcasts or classical music.

 They have an H1 chip for easier pairing with other Apple products and low latency with iOS devices, so you won't notice audio lag while watching a video on your iPhone.
 They block out virtually no ambient sound, but that can be a plus if you like to stay aware of your surroundings when walking around.
 Unfortunately, at around four hours, they have the shortest battery life of all the products listed here.
 That said, they come with a small case that holds five extra charges.
 If you want to avoid running out of power or want a less expensive option, the Apple EarPods are basic, cheap, wired earbuds.
-Like the AirPods, they don't block out ambient sound and don't reproduce much bass, so they work best for content like audiobooks.
+Like the AirPods, they don't block out environmental sound (because their one-size-fits-most design lacks ear tips) and don't reproduce much bass, so they work best for content like audiobooks.

 See our review